CodecoolGlobal/solar-watch-security-java-soosdsara/README.md

 ```

 #### With Docker

 <a id="with-docker"></a>

 4. Set the following environment variables in the .env file:

 ```
-DATABASE_URL=jdbc:postgresql://solarwatch-database:5432/your_database
+DATABASE_URL=jdbc:postgresql://solarwatch-database:5432/solarwatch
 BACKEND_URL=http://backend:8080
 ```

-5. Run the following command to start all necessary services:
+5. Run the Docker and the following command to start all necessary services:

 ```
 docker-compose up
 ```